openclarity/docs.openclarity.io/content/docs/vmclarity/development/_index.md

 ## Testing End to End

-For details on how to test VMClarity end to end please see {{% xref "/docs/vmclarity/development/test_e2e.md" %}}.
+For details on how to test VM Security end to end please see {{% xref "/docs/vmclarity/development/test_e2e.md" %}}.